 High risk of coronary heart disease

-In patients with hypertension at high risk of coronary heart disease, the use of diuretics, calcium channel blockers, beta blockers, and angiotensin-converting enzyme inhibitors is recommended.
+In patients with hypertension at high risk of coronary heart disease, diuretics, calcium channel blockers, beta-blockers, and angiotensin-converting enzyme inhibitors are recommended.

-Patients with hypertension and diabetes have lower rates of blood pressure control and often require combination therapy.
+Patients with hypertension and diabetes have lower blood pressure control rates and often require combination therapy.

 An angiotensin-converting enzyme inhibitor or an angiotensin receptor blocker is recommended if an angiotensin-converting enzyme inhibitor is not tolerated or is contraindicated for these patients.

-Common combinations include an angiotensin-converting enzyme inhibitor or an angiotensin receptor blocker, plus a calcium channel blocker or a diuretic.
+Common combinations include an angiotensin-converting enzyme inhibitor, an angiotensin receptor blocker, a calcium channel blocker, or a diuretic.